 This cable connects Cyclades products (serial ports) to console ports, terminals, printers and other DTE RS-232 devices.
-After connecting the appropriate adapter to the RJ-45 straight-through cable, you will essentially have the cable shown in this picture.
+If you are using Cable Package #1, after connecting the appropriate adapter to the RJ-45 straight-through cable, you will essentially have the cable shown in this picture.
+If you are using Cable Package #2, no assembly is required.
+You will have the cable shown below.

-Figure 36: Cable 2 - Cyclades RJ-45 to DB-25 Female/Male, crossover
+Figure 32: Cable 2 - Cyclades RJ-45 to DB-25 Female/Male, crossover